 This is a guide only, so we recommend that you check the size of your bikes, the type and width of handlebars and the wall and floor space you have available.
-For more information on Spacing visit our Installation Advice page
+For more information on Spacing visit our Wall Placement Guide page.

-All Steadyracks are supplied with 10mm Hex bolts and masonry wall plugs for the racks and 8mm screws and wall plugs for the rear tyre rest.
+All Steadyracks are supplied with 10mm Hex bolts and masonry wall plugs for the racks and 8mm screws and wall plugs for the rear tire rest.
 Wall plugs are for masonry use only.

 Please visit our Installation Advice page for detailed instructions.